Top 10 Reasons to Retire in Tyler, TX

 Spend a day exploring Tyler’s retail treasures!
 Shopping centers, specialty shops, antique shops, the Broadway Square Mall, the new massive Cumberland Mall, and our own monthly flea market at the Tyler Market Center will entice you with thousands of unique and affordable items you just won’t be able to resist!
 Plus, the famous Canton First Monday flea market is in nearby Canton, TX.

 10. Spiritual Opportunities

-Tyler offers 167 places of worship representing all major denominations.
+Tyler offers several hundred (there is no official count) places of worship representing all major denominations.